MooersLab/writingContract/README.md

 It is a form of writing accountability that operates daily during the work week.
 We would exchange e-mails at the end of the day to report our progress.
 We would exchange contracts at the beginning of a contract period.
+Each person made their own contract with this customized terms to support meeting their writing goals.
+My version of the contract 24 is posted.

 Other people meet on Zoom and write during the Zoom session.
 We tried this once; my partner did not like it.